ysora/stripenn/README.rst

   -n, --numcores INTEGER  The number of cores will be used.  [default: 40] -o, --out TEXT          Path to output file  [default: scores.out]

+   In the output, four columns (O_Mean_added, O_Sum_added, O/E_Mean_added and O/E_Total_added) are added in addition to the stripiness and P-value, and each represents (1) Mean of observed contact frequency, (2) Total sum of observed contact frequency, (3) Mean of observed/expected contact frequency and (4) total sum of observed/expected contact frequency within stripe.

+**seeimage**
-3) seeimage: This function was included to help users choose proper maximum-pixel-value.
+:This function was included to help users choose proper maximum-pixel-value.
 It draws heatmap image of given position for given maximum pixel paramter.

 Options:
   --cool TEXT          Path to cool file  [required]